mkezfarias/social-network/README.md

 ````
 $ bundle exec rspec
 ````
-Get it working in your localserver use this line in the terminal
+Get it working in your local server use this line in the terminal
 ````
 $ rails s
 ````
-It is recommended to deploy in Heroku, you'll need to open a heroku account in herokuapp.com
+It is recommended to deploy in Heroku, you'll need to open a Heroku account in herokuapp.com

 <!-- UPCOMING FEATURES -->
 ## Upcoming features